LapiTF2/VoidHUD-Open-Fortress-Port/README.md

 Minor modifications were made to the HUD.
 However, it is still faithful to the original.
 VoidHUD was originally created by StaticVoid.

-If you're using Linux, make the folder name all lowercase.
-Or else it won't work.

 Interested in other TF2 Sourcemod HUDs?
 (Open Fortress, Team Fortress Classic, etc) Then join this Discord server! https://discord.gg/DRSZHm2NgX

 Original README: